-- Shortcuts: Delete irrelevant shortcuts and replace with current ones.
+- Shortcuts—Delete irrelevant shortcuts and replace them with current ones.

-- Notebooks: Delete notebooks with only a couple of notes or combine notebooks that have only a few notes each if the theme is relevant.
+- Notebooks—Delete notebooks with only a couple of notes or combine notebooks that have only a few notes each if the themes are similar.

-- Notes: Do this when you have a bit of time and tackle notes by notebook.
-Each day, go through, say, five notebooks and rid of all the no longer relevant notes in there.
+- Notes—when you have a bit of time, tackle notes by notebook.
+Each day, go through, say, five notebooks and get rid of all the notes that are no longer relevant.

 - Trash—If you’re obsessed with getting (and staying!) organized, you’ll probably want to look through your Trash notebook to make sure you didn’t accidentally delete anything important.
 Then empty it.
 Frequently.